gradio-app/gradio/guides/03_building-with-blocks/03_state-in-blocks.md

 ## Local State

 Gradio also supports **local state**, where data persists in the browser's localStorage even after the page is refreshed or closed.
-This is useful for storing user preferences, settings, or other data that should persist across sessions.
+This is useful for storing user preferences, settings, API keys, or other data that should persist across sessions.
 To use local state:

 1. Create a `gr.LocalState()` object.
-You can optionally provide an initial value and a key to identify the data in localStorage.
+You can optionally provide an initial default value and a key to identify the data in the browser's localStorage.
-2. Use it like a regular State component in event listeners as inputs and outputs.
+2. Use it like a regular `gr.State` component in event listeners as inputs and outputs.

-Here's a simple example that saves a user's notes across sessions:
+Here's a simple example that saves a user's username and password across sessions:

+$code_localstate